 Turnbull National Wildlife Refuge General Brochure

 Other Facilities in the Complex

-The Inland Northwest National Wildlife Refuge Complex includes three National Wildlife Refuges, several subunits, and conservation easements in northeastern Washington and northern Idaho.
-The refuges, Turnbull, Little Pend Oreille and Kootenai, are managed as a complex, sharing common work priorities, budgets, and some staff.
-Turnbull National Wildlife Refuge serves as the complex headquarters.
-Turnbull, located just outside Cheney, Washington, is a 2-3 hour drive from Little Pend Oreille and Kootenai Refuges, respectively.
+Other lands in the Inland Northwest National Wildlife Refuge include: two National Wildlife Refuges, several subunits, and conservation easements in northeastern Washington and northern Idaho.
+Turnbull National Wildlife Refuge, located just outside Cheney, Washington, serves as the complex headquarters.
+Turnbull is a 2-3 hour drive from Little Pend Oreille and Kootenai Refuges, respectively.

 Despite common management oversight, each of the three complex refuges is unique.

 Turnbull features over 130 wetlands, ponderosa pine forest, steppe grassland, aspen, and rock outcroppings set in a distinctive landscape that offers many possibilities for experiencing nature.